wpovernight/woocommerce-pdf-invoices-packing-slips/readme.txt

 = 3.0.1 (2022-08-02) =
 * New: admin pointer for document settings dropdown
-* Security: escape the tab and section parameters before outputting it back in an attribute, leading to a Reflected Cross-Site Scripting in the admin dashboard
+* Security: escape the tab and section parameters before outputting it back, leading to a Reflected Cross-Site Scripting.
+This bug was reintroduced on version 2.14.0
 * Tweak: prevent requirements select to reload settings preview
 * Fix: allow remove requirement trigger secondary save button on settings pages
 * Marked tested up to WooCommerce 6.7